 For more information about the List Center's exhibitions and programs, visit http://listart.mit.edu/.

-In addition to the main collection at 265 Massachusetts Avenue, the MIT Museum oversees the Hart Nautical Gallery in Building 5 and the Compton Gallery in Building 10.
-The museum also sponsors the Cambridge Science Festival, now in its seventh year, which attracts over 50,000 visitors each spring.
+In addition to the main collection of over 1 million items at 265 Massachusetts Avenue, which is used by MIT students and faculty for research and teaching, the MIT Museum directs the Hart Nautical Gallery in Building 5 and the Museum Studio at the Compton Gallery in Building 10.
+The Museum Studio connects MIT undergraduate and graduate students with the unique learning opportunities of the museum.
+Here, students can pursue original technology projects for display in the galleries.
+The studio supports project-based coursework including an undergraduate course, “Exhibiting Science,” offered through the STS Program.
 For more information about the museum's exhibitions and programs, visit http://web.mit.edu/museum/.